Type of descent

 Descent down the Deva River

-The rest of the equipment, whether ropes such as a small first aid kit or raft repair tools, in the case of rafting, will always be carried by the guide, who will monitor us and give us the orders to row at all times.
+The remaining equipment, including ropes, a small first-aid kit or raft repair tools in the case of rafting, will always be carried by the guide, who will supervise us and give paddling instructions throughout.

 Rafting descent offers

-Try doing any of these activities because this spring-summer is full of adventure.
+Try any of these activities this spring-summer season packed with adventure.

-The Deva welcomes thousands of adventure tourism fans who complete the descent down the river, by paddling with the current, spending an unforgettable day on the water, dotted with emotion and adventure.
-Also, enjoying a natural environment on the Cantabrian coast.
+The Deva welcomes thousands of adventure tourism enthusiasts who complete the river descent by paddling with the current, enjoying an unforgettable day on the water filled with thrills and adventure.
+All while surrounded by stunning natural scenery in the heart of Cantabria.

-The Deva River rises in Fuente Dé, a town famous for the cable car that takes us to the routes that can take us to the Aliva Refuge or Cabaña Verónica.
-Its waters then flow through Cantabria and Asturias with a total length of 64 kilometers.
-Its mouth is in the Cantabrian Sea, in the Tina Mayor estuary.
-As its largest tributary, it has the Cares River, 50 km long, famous for running along the Cares Route, one of the most famous hiking routes in northern Spain.
+The River Deva originates in Fuente Dé, a town famous for its cable car that takes visitors up to routes leading to Aliva Refuge or Cabaña Verónica.
+Its waters then flow through Cantabria and Asturias over a total length of 64 kilometres.
+It empties into the Cantabrian Sea at Tina Mayor estuary.
+Its main tributary is the River Cares, 50 km long, famous for running through the Cares Route, one of the most famous hiking trails in northern Spain.

 Kayak down the Deva River

-As the Deva River passes through the towns of Bustio (Ribadedeva), Vilde (Ribadedeva), Buelles (Peñamellera Baja), Panes, a town famous for being between Asturias and Cantabria, (capital of Peñamellera Baja) and Cuñaba (Peñamellera Baja).
+Along its course, the River Deva passes through the towns of Bustio (Ribadedeva), Vilde (Ribadedeva), Buelles (Peñamellera Baja), Panes, a village famous for being between Asturias and Cantabria (capital of Peñamellera Baja) and Cuñaba (Peñamellera Baja).

-As for the name, it is due to a deity from the times of the Cantabrian warriors, known as the goddess Deva.
-This name, surely of Celtic origin, may be related to the word god.
+Regarding its name, it comes from a deity from the time of the Cantabrian warriors, the goddess known as Deva.
+This name, probably of Celtic origin, may be related to the word for god.